railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/index.rst

    the next chapter, :ref:`ch-real`).

 To read this chapter effectively, make sure that you have access to an OpenERP server.
-The description in this chapter assumes that you are using the Open ERP web client unless it states otherwise.
+The description in this chapter assumes that you are using the OpenERP web client unless it states otherwise.
 The general functionality differs little from one client to the other.

 .. raw:: html